Halstead, Kansas

 Halstead is a city in Harvey County, Kansas, United States.
 Halstead was named in honor of Murat Halstead, a respected Civil War correspondent and newspaper editor.
 As of the 2020 census, the population of the city was 2,179.

 History

 For millennia, the land now known as Kansas was inhabited by Native Americans.
 In 1803, most of modern Kansas was secured by the United States as part of the Louisiana Purchase.
 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1872, Harvey County was founded.

 Halstead was laid out in 1873.
 The first post office at Halstead was established in April 1873.
 Halstead was incorporated as a city in 1877.

-Arthur Hertzler, the "Horse-and-Buggy Doctor," devoted much of his life and energies to the medical environment of Halstead, founding a clinic and hospital for the area residents.
+Arthur Hertzler, the "Horse-and-Buggy Doctor," devoted much of his life and energies to the medical environment of Halstead, founding the Hertzler Hospital, a clinic and hospital for the area residents, later known as the Halstead Hospital.

 Geography

-Halstead is located at coordinates 38.0014004, -97.5086518 in the state of Kansas.
 According to the United States Census Bureau, the city has a total area of 1.31 sqmi, all land.